phys-jychen/dss-ecal/README.md

 - More options for the locations of the electronics will be available in the following versions.
 The arrangements of the crystals will also be updated.

 ### 20 December 2023
-Added the option for deciding whether PCB will be constructed or not.
+Added an interface for deciding the length and width of PCB and SiPM.